debasish-dutta/CS-Dissertation-LaTex-Template/README.md

 # LaTeX-template

-LaTeX Template for GU Final Project Report
+LaTeX Template for GU Project Reports.

 All instructions are specified within the templates themselves.